 Vinny Ferraro is a long-time mindfulness practitioner and instructor and a nationally recognized leader in designing and implementing interventions for at-risk adolescents.

 The child of an incarcerated father, Ferraro spent most of his teenage life hustling and living on the streets.
 In 1987, after recovering from drug addiction, he began leading youth groups in drug rehabilitation centers, juvenile halls, schools and half-way houses through the Hospitals and Institutions Program of Narcotics Anonymous.
 He continued this work for nearly a decade before transitioning to a more intensive focus on mindfulness and emotional intelligence work.

-In 1998, he spent a year sitting bedside with the dying through the Zen Center Hospice Program in San Francisco.
-A graduate of Spirit Rock Mediation Center’s Community Dharma Leader Program.
-Ferraro also has extensive experience training probation officers, teachers, and community leaders who work with at-risk youth, how to utilize mindfulness-based practices to deal with their own stress, anxiety, and secondary trauma.
-In 2001, he began teaching for the Challenge Day organization, a nationally recognized, school-based emotional intelligence and life skills program, eventually becoming Challenge Day’s Director of Training and leading workshops for over 110,000 youth on four continents.
+In 1998, he spent a year working with the dying through the Zen Center Hospice Program in San Francisco.
+A graduate of Spirit Rock Mediation Center’s Community Dharma Leader Program, Ferraro also has extensive experience training probation officers, teachers, and community leaders who work with at-risk youth, how to use mindfulness-based practices to deal with their own stress, anxiety, and secondary trauma.
+In 2001, he began teaching for the Challenge Day organization, a nationally recognized, school-based emotional intelligence and life skills program, eventually becoming Challenge Day’s director of training and leading workshops for more than 110,000 youth on four continents.